The Bank Fraud Resource Page

 papers in the Eve Russell case to see up close how banks and the ombudsman

 work.
-Finally, there is a very
+There is also a very

 useful paper on evidence in chip and pin cases which you should read closely